nsursock/track-record-v6/prompt-plan.md

 * Alternative versions (2-3)

 ### 3. Introduction Plan
+* Prompt reminder and reformulation
 * Hook strategy (question/paradox/thought experiment)
 * Key terms to define
 * Philosophical context to establish
 * Thesis statement draft
 * Dialectical approach outline
+* Proposed song to illustrate: usually the prompt song if there are any

 ### 4. Main Sections Plan
 #### Thesis Section